 There was also a strong minority of nearly 5000 Jews in the city and surroundings, who used the "Italkian", a jewish language with plenty of words from Italian Apulia.

-he old city built by the Venetians is the only one in Greece to be surrounded by two fortresses earning it the name Kastropolis, city of castles, evidence of its turbulent history and of many invaders not only because it was such a desirable place to live: being the first port of call between Rome and Greece, it was indispensible as a port for repairs and supplies, the Venetian shipyard in Gouvia standing as proof until today.
+Indeed the old city built by the Venetians is the only one in Greece to be surrounded by two fortresses earning it the name Kastropolis, city of castles, evidence of its turbulent history and of many invaders not only because it was such a desirable place to live: being the first port of call between Rome and Greece, it was indispensible as a port for repairs and supplies, the Venetian shipyard in Gouvia standing as proof until today.

 Walking through the narrow streets of the old city it is easy to forget you are in Greece and might be tempted to talk Italian to the locals, since very little has been changed since it was built in the 16th century.
 Additionally it is noteworthy to pinpoint that from 1386 to 1797 Corfu island was directly ruled by the Republic of Venice and that the Corfu city was inhabited by some members of the Italian nobility of Venice.